GeoSamples/sesar-doc/_rest_services/overview.md

 ---

 #### SESAR REST API (Beta v1)
 SESAR is undergoing the architecture redesign.
 Currently it is a monolith application.
-It will transforme to web services oriented applications.
+It will transform to web services oriented applications.
-The first step is to separate the interwinded web services and application features.
+The first step is to separate the intertwined web services and application features.
 The set of standalone REST APIs for interaction with SESAR database have been implemented.

 ##### The following existing PHP web services are reimplemented.